Zemchar/OpenProto/README.md

 5. Connect your raspberry pi to power through the barrel jack on the bonnet.
 You do not need to provide USB power to the raspberry pi, as it can fetch enough through the barrel jack.
 6. Flash your raspberry pi with a LITE image.
+   1. Do this either with balena etcher, or the official raspberry pi imager which has a few extra setup options
 7. Install & run this software as specified [here](#installation--running)
 8. Enjoy!
-Your hardware mapping should be set to adafruit-hat, but if it is not change that in settings
+Your hardware mapping should be set to adafruit-hat, but if it is not change that in settings (assuming you used the adafruit bonnet of course!)

-## Legal Mumbo Jumbo
+## Legal Stuff

 This project is licensed under The GNU General Public License (GPLv3.0) License.